-Regardless of the outcome, Avenatti faces trials in Los Angeles later this year on fraud charges and a separate trial next year in Manhattan, where he is charged with cheating his former client — the porn star Stormy Daniels — of hundreds of thousands of dollars.
+Avenatti's legal woes are far from over.
+He also faces the start of a fraud trial next week in the Los Angeles area, a second California criminal trial later this year and a separate trial next year in Manhattan, where he is charged with cheating Daniels out of hundreds of thousands of dollars.

-Talk of those aspirations evaporated when prosecutors in Los Angeles and New York charged him with fraud in March 2019.
-Prosecutors in Los Angeles said he was enjoying a $200,000-a-month lifestyle while cheating clients of millions of dollars and the Internal Revenue Service of hundreds of thousands of dollars.
-Charges alleging he cheated Daniels of proceeds from a book deal followed weeks later.
-Avenatti pleaded not guilty to all charges.
+Those political aspirations evaporated when prosecutors in California and New York charged Avenatti with fraud in March 2019.
+California prosecutors said he was enjoying a $200,000-a-month lifestyle while cheating clients out of millions of dollars and failing to pay hundreds of thousands to the Internal Revenue Service.

 The lawyers said Avenatti threatened to do billions of dollars of damage to Nike and then falsely tweeted that criminal conduct at Nike reached the “highest levels.”

-Avenatti's former client, Gary Franklin Jr., said in a statement submitted by prosecutors that Avenatti's action had “devastated me financially, professionally, and emotionally.”
-Franklin was expected in court Thursday.
+Avenatti's former client, Gary Franklin Sr., said in a statement submitted by prosecutors that Avenatti's action had “devastated me financially, professionally and emotionally.”